Felix-Hz/green-squares/README.md

 ### Fact of Day 38
 In August 3 of 1492, Christopher Columbus "sails the ocean blue" on his first voyage across the Atlantic Ocean, intending to reach Asia.

+### Fact of Day 39
+The number 42 is the answer to the Ultimate Question of Life, the Universe, and Everything.